 Following the apparent disappearance of humanity, the world has been inhabited and civilized by anthropomorphized creatures descended from experimental animals endowed with self-awareness by mankind.
 They've created Low Fantasy

 medieval societies, buoyed in places by human artifacts, such as the voice-interactive Orbs.

-The major plot of the game involves the false accusation of Rif, a member of the Fox Tribe, of stealing the Orb of Storms, an ancient human artifact once used to forecast the weather and control it
+The major plot of the game involves the false accusation of Rif, a member of the Fox Tribe, of stealing the Orb of Storms from the temple where it was being used to forecast the weather and, probably, control it